-The city's public works department is geared up for the 2014/15 winter season, incorporating some significant changes to its snow and ice control program.
-The recent addition of a seventh snowplow/sander will bolster the fleet to improve conditions on some of the city's major arterial streets.
+The city's public works department is geared up for the 2015/16 winter season, incorporating some significant changes to its snow and ice control program.

 The department contracted with a private firm to complete a snow route optimization analysis.
 Optimizing snow and ice control required a completely new perspective on the sequencing and development of snow routes and the deployment of equipment.
 The Streets Division has revised its routes for each truck to be more efficient for all of the city's primary and secondary snow routes.
 The goal is to clear the major streets first with operators teaming up, running trucks in tandem to be more effective on the heavily-traveled primary streets.
 Once first-priority streets are considered passable, crews will begin plowing and deicing secondary roads, one truck per route.
 This change in operations should work to the motorists' advantage as the crews concentrate on major streets during the first hours of a snowstorm event.

 Public works employees have endorsed these changes in order to work smarter and to accomplish more with less.
 The routes for the primary streets are designed to be equal in length and completed within 1 hour and 45 minutes, using two trucks on each route.